Background and Philosophy

 Type of therapy:

 My therapeutic style is interpersonal and client-focused.
 My goal is for you, as a client, to feel heard and understood.
-Then, and ONLY then, can we begin the hard work that accompanies change.
+Then we can begin the hard work that accompanies change.
 I highlight healthy emotion regulation strategies - mindfulness (emotion awareness and tracking, awareness of sensations, urges, and behaviors), willingness to try something different, new or unpredictable, and self-compassion through your process.
 I use a lot of psychoeducation, sharing information about the way our brains and bodies work that help you better understand your struggles.
 When things don't work for you, I will help you to "fail forward", meaning identify what you've learned and how to use this feedback.

 Outside this, I draw from the following areas: